How much of a problem is meth contamination?

 How can I tell whether a property is contaminated?

-A good start is to ask the property owner (or real estate agent or letting agent) whether the property is contaminated.
-If you ask them whether contamination is present they have to tell you (if they are aware of it).
+A good start is to ask the property owner (or real estate agent or letting agent) whether meth has been manufactured on the property.
+If you ask them this they have to tell you (if they are aware of it).

 The Auckland Regional Public Health Service has a list of warning signs that you can look out for, including the presence of: